ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Then we discovered scribing!
 Given the difficulties of early days, scribes chose the content with utmost care.
 Intent to scribe must yield full consensus.
 Only precious information made it to the written form - for offline access and preservation - across time and space.
 The word "scripture" points to something important, and worthy of writing down.

 > It is clear that evolution is heavily biased in favour of text-enabled.
 Written text, thus, became the collective memory.
 In Sanskrit, such a collective memory is deemed `Smriti`.
-By virtue of being the collective memory (of our ancestors), it is embedded into all of us, even if we are not aware of it - a deep-seated memory.
+By virtue of being the collective memory, it is embedded into all of us, even if we are not aware of it - a deep-seated memory - our soul.
+Think of it as the DNA of consciousness.

 </div>